-- The implementation and execution of a sustainability strategy
+Development of a sustainability strategy

 The Corporate Sustainability Reporting Directive (CSRD) replaces the previously applicable Non-Financial Reporting Directive (NFRD) and expands the existing reporting obligation for non-financial reporting.
 Whereas only 500 companies in Germany were required to report under the NFRD, there will be around 15,000 from the 2024 reporting year.
 According to the new regulation, the sustainability report must be integrated and checked in the management report.
 The CSRD is based on the EU taxonomy and the Sustainable Finance Disclosure Regulation (SFDR).